Christiane Noll: Stage work

 Noll created the role of Emma in the Broadway production of Jekyll & Hyde in 1997 after playing the role in out-of-town tryouts.
 She also appeared on Broadway in the revue, It Ain't Nothin' but the Blues (1999).
 Noll earned good notices for her performances as Kathie in The Student Prince in 2000 at the Paper Mill Playhouse and Marianne in City Center Encores!
 The New Moon (2003).
 Noll received an Ovation Award for her role as Hope Cladwell in the National Tour of Urinetown (2004).
 She also created the roles of Vanna Vane in The Mambo Kings musical (2005), Jane Smart in the American premier of The Witches of Eastwick at the Signature Theatre in Arlington, Virginia (2007), Elizabeth Lavenza in the rock musical Frankenstein - A New Musical (2007 off-Broadway, 37 Arts) and Jordan in The Piper at the NY Music Theatre Festival (2007).
 Noll appeared as Ruth in 2008 in Ace at the Signature Theatre in Arlington.
 In 2010 Noll was seen on Broadway as Mother in the revival of Ragtime at the Neil Simon Theatre for which she was nominated for a Tony Award for Best Performance by a Leading Actress in a Musical.

 Noll has starred in the national tours of Grease, as Sandy, Miss Saigon, as Ellen, and City of Angels, as Mallory/Avril, as well as a tour of Australia and Thailand as Nellie in South Pacific.
 She performed with Plácido Domingo in the Washington National Opera's The Merry Widow as Valencienne at The Kennedy Center (2005).
 Other stage credits include Mabel in Mack & Mabel (for which she won a 2004 Connecticut Critics Circle Award), Genvieve in The Baker's Wife (2002), Lizzie in Lizzie Borden (2001 at Goodspeed Opera House), The Baker's Wife in Into the Woods (2005), Carrie in Carousel, Laura in A Fine & Private Place, (2006 off-Broadway York Theater), Woman 2 in Little by Little, (1999 off-Broadway York Theater), and Mabel in Eugene Opera's The Pirates of Penzance (2006).
 Regional theatre productions include Oliver!, All Night Strut, Cinderella, Annie, 42nd Street, My Fair Lady, Sweeney Todd, and Little Shop of Horrors (American Music Theatre of San Jose (2008)).
 She played Mother in Ragtime at the Kennedy Center (2009) winning a 2010 Helen Hayes Award for Best Actress in a Musical.

 Noll was part of the first national touring company for Dear Evan Hansen, playing the role of Cynthia Murphy.
-She later took over the same role in the Broadway company in October of 2019, and resumed (along with the rest of the company) in December 2021 after the COVID-19 Broadway hiatus.
-Her run in the show ended on July 17 2022, but she returned to cover the role in the beginning of September 2022 when Ann Sanders fell ill.
+She later took over the same role in the Broadway company in October 2019, and resumed (along with the rest of the company) in December 2021 after the COVID-19 Broadway hiatus.
+Her run in the show ended on July 17, 2022, but she returned to cover the role in the beginning of September 2022 when Ann Sanders fell ill.

 Noll is heard on concept albums for a new musical, The New Picasso, which was released in January 2008, and Dracula, released in 2006.